 Criteria JORC Code explanation Commentary The deepest mineralised drill intercept was at 0 mRL in the North, 180 mRL in the Central and 140 mRL in the south.
 Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
 The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
 The assumptions made regarding recovery of by-products.
 Estimation of deleterious elements or other non-grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
 Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
 Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
 The MRE was constrained by the wireframes as detailed in the "Geological Interpretation" section above.
 The samples within the mineralised wireframe were composited to 2 m which, given the potential bench height and average sample length is considered appropriate.
-No bottom cut was considered necessary for Fe The composites were then considered for top cutting in the case of Al2O3, SiO2, %S, %P, LOI, MnO, MgO, CaO, K2O, Na2O.
+No bottom cut was considered necessary for Fe.
+The composites were then considered for top cutting in the case of Al2O3, SiO2, %S, %P, LOI, MnO, MgO, CaO, K2O, Na2O.
 Anomalous values were reduced to the cut value and the pre and post capping statistics for these variables do not have a significant effect on the mean grade in the majority of cases.
 17 domains were used for estimation, divided by lithology and geographically into the west and east units.
 In addition, the COL domain was subdivided into a low Fe grade and high Fe grade domain, and the ITG into low Fe, moderate Fe and high grade Fe domains.
-The geologica interpretation was central to domaining, with hard boundaries modelled between COL, ITG, ITF, ITC, ITT and BIF.
+The geological interpretation was central to domaining, with hard boundaries modelled between COL, ITG, ITF, ITC, ITT and BIF.
 Variography was performed on the composites.
 Directional variograms were modelled for Fe and were modelled for the six lithological domains.
 The ranges varied along strike between 650 and 2,050 m, across strike between 130 and 640 m and down dip between 9 and 82 m.
-Al variograms were modelled for Al2O3, S, P, SiO2 and LOI in the COL, ITG and ITF horizons, where deleterious elements are most concentrated The normalised Fe variogram parameters were used for the repolation of
+All variograms were horizontally orientated, except those for the BIF which were orientated with an azimuth of 010° and a dip of -70° to the east.
+Variograms were modelled for Al2O3, S, P, SiO2 and LOI in the COL, ITG and ITF horizons, where deleterious elements are most concentrated.
+The normalised Fe variogram parameters were used for interpolation of